 Imagine walking around and seeing an ad that looks like this:

 You’ll stop to look again.
 This Lego ad by Ogilvy used the background as the campaign image and went viral.
-That’s an essence of brilliant visual content marketing.
+That’s the essence of brilliant visual content marketing.

 When doing traditional ads, you have to look for the “wonder spice.”
 People are used to seeing many ads when commuting every day.
 Why should they look at yours twice?